 Alaska governor seeks to tighten work rules for food stamps

-Alaska's governor is seeking to tighten the rules for food stamp recipients.
+Alaska's governor is seeking to tighten the rules for food stamp recipients, officials said.

-The Anchorage Daily News reported Sunday that Gov. Mike Dunleavy's administration wants to implement federal work requirements for low-income adults who receive food assistance.
+Gov. Mike Dunleavy's administration wants to implement federal work requirements for low-income adults who receive food assistance, The Anchorage Daily News reported Sunday.

-The change would affect recipients of Supplemental Nutrition Assistance Program benefits in a state that has long had a waiver from work or employment program requirements.
+The change would affect recipients of Supplemental Nutrition Assistance Program benefits in a state that has long had a waiver from requirements regarding how much time adults without dependents must work or participate in an employment program.

+The federal government offers a waiver if there is more than 10% unemployment in all or parts of a state or if there are not enough jobs available, which officials said is an issue in rural Alaska.

-The Republican governor's spokesman says the administration wants the change in order "to comply with the spirit and intent" of federal rules.
+The administration wants the change in order "to comply with the spirit and intent" of federal rules, Dunleavy spokesman Matt Shuckerow said.

+About 7.9% of SNAP recipients, up to 6,917 people, would need to meet work requirements beginning in October, he said.

+"Given the variety of allowable work related activities, the department is not anticipating a large number of individuals will lose eligibility," Shuckerow said in an email.

-The Food Bank of Alaska says the change will further heighten food insecurity at a time when assistance services are already strained by the governor's recent budget vetoes.
+The change will increase food insecurity while assistance services are already strained by the governor's budget cuts, the Food Bank of Alaska said.

 Dunleavy vetoed line items equaling $444 million in reductions to Alaska's operating budget in June.